-Caitlin is a Senior Associate in our Dispute Resolution & Litigation group with a particular expertise in tax.
-Caitlin attained the internationally recognised Chartered Tax Adviser (CTA) designation from the Tax Institute in early 2017 and is a Fellow of the Tax Institute.
+Caitlin is an experienced tax lawyer.
+Caitlin attained the internationally recognised Chartered Tax Adviser (CTA) designation from the Tax Institute in early 2018 and is a Fellow of the Tax Institute.

 Caitlin’s practice covers all aspects of taxation and has a particular focus on indirect taxes and tax controversy.
 Caitlin has diverse experience advising a range of clients from small businesses though to global entities in Australia and abroad.